JonGretar/Fawkes/README.md

 # Fawkes

-Fawkes is a command-line tool designed to enhance Elixir development workflows.
+Fawkes is a command-line tool designed to enhance Elixir development workflows with Zed editor integration.
 It provides a set of utilities to help you navigate, manipulate, and generate code more efficiently.

 ## Features